Tguntenaar/Tguntenaar/README.md

-# Hi there, how are you? 👋
+## Hey there!
+How's everything going? 👋

-I'm a tech optimistic full stack native developer working on React Native and Near applications.
-Reach out to me if you want to have a chat!
-As an enthusiastic learner, I am always seeking new opportunities to expand my knowledge and skills.
+I'm a tech enthusiast and full-stack native developer specializing in React Native and Near applications.
+Whether you're interested in discussing the latest tech trends or exploring potential collaboration opportunities, feel free to reach out!
+I'm always eager to connect and learn from others.

-Feel free to contact me via [email](mailto:thomasguntenaar@gmail.com)📫, and we can discuss other ways to communicate further if needed 💬.
+You can easily get in touch with me via email 📫, and we can explore alternative communication methods if necessary 💬.

-Besides coding, my interests lie in space travel, skydiving and other extreme sports.
-Additionally, I enjoy staying active and am currently learning kickboxing
+Outside of coding, I'm passionate about space exploration, skydiving, and other adrenaline-pumping sports.
+Plus, I'm currently delving into the world of kickboxing to stay active and energized.

-If you are running a lightning node ⚡ and want to open more channels, let me know!
+If you're involved in running a lightning node ⚡ and looking to expand your network, don't hesitate to give me a shout!

-- 🔭 I’m currently working on [Near Social's DevHub](https://near.social/devgovgigs.near/widget/gigs-board.pages.Feed) and multiple mobile applications
-- 🌱 I’m currently learning Rust and Flutter
--
+Here's a glimpse into what I'm up to lately:

+🔭 Currently, I'm immersed in the development of Near Social's DevHub platform and Near's ecosystem.
+🌱 I'm also diving into Rust to broaden my skill set.
+⚡ Last but not least I'm building a launchpad for the blockchain CoreDao in Nextjs called [FullForce](fullforce.io)

 <!--
 **Tguntenaar/Tguntenaar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.